lynnlangit/architects-who-code/Kata-2024/README.md

 Architectural Kata activity `MonitorMe` application - Feb/Mar 2024.

 ### CURRENT STATE/CHALLENGES:
 Hospital nurses and doctors need timely patient status in order to provide the highest quality patient care.
-Several **gaps exist** in the current [US hospital market](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/hospitals.md).
-The first step in building new solutions is to understand the current state and challenges faced by medical professionals and those who support them.
+Several **gaps exist** in the current US hospital market.
+The first step in building new solutions is to understand the [current hospital state](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/hospitals.md) and challenges faced by medical professionals and those who support them.
 1. Nurses need to **monitor up to 20 patients at a time from their nurse's station**
    - Currently they must be 'in-room' to gather patient monitoring information from [individual patient dashboards](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/devices.md)
    - Aggregate patient dashboards at nurse's stations have latencies, inaccuracies or are non-existant